AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 1. It is the canonical presentation of STLC in textbooks [@pierce2002types; @harper2016practical].

 2. Lighter formalization.
 With implicit substitutions, the definition of conversion becomes significantly smaller.
 With explicit substitutions, we need congruence closure of $\beta$ and $\eta$ conversion on terms and substitutions, plus rules for the action of substitution on terms.
 With implicit substitutions, only terms need to be considered.
 For illustration, Altenkirch and Chapman's definition [@altenkirch2009big] of conversion for explicit substitution calculus has twenty-four rules, while this development has only seven.
 It also follows that with our syntax, equational reasoning about substitutions involves definitional or propositional equalities, which are automatically respected by all constructions.
-There is minor complication involving semantic interpretation of substitutions, discussed in [@sec:soundness].
+There is minor complication involving semantic interpretation of substitutions, discussed in [@Sec:soundness].

 Strictly speaking, stating $\beta$-conversion only requires single substitutions.
 However, simultaneous substitution is easier to define and reason about.
 Thus, we shall define the former using the latter and identity substitutions.
 We have substitutions as lists of terms: